 speak to the general public and in public

 ability to use computer hardware and software,

 applications, GIS, and others as required for

 14. Urban Planning and Land Use Knowledge

 Shall have extensive knowledge of local, state

 and federal planning regulations and concepts.

-Shall have basic knowledge of the Coastal Act,
+Shall have working knowledge of the Coastal Act,

 California Environmental Quality Act (CEQA),

 zoning and subdivision regulations.